 Each specific activity and tour will have specific meeting time.
 The Winter Wildlife Watching tours start earlier than the X-C Ski and Snowshoe Tours to take advantage of the early light.
 Your guide or a staff member of Yellowstone Guidelines will arrange the activity start time prior to the trip.
 Most days will start with a pick up from your place of lodging.
 Entering through the park's north entrance in Gardiner, MT, we will drive to the appropriate wildlife areas or X-C Ski/Snowshoe trails for a day of adventure.

-All of our tours are approximately 6 to 8 hours in length and include pick up from lodging or hotel.
-Tours meeting in the Big Sky area will meet at a predetermined location.
+All of our tours are approximately 7 to 8 hours in length and include pick up from lodging or hotel.
 All of our guides are local and knowledgeable of the Yellowstone region and have a passion for the outdoors.
 All tours also include a deli style lunch and hot drinks.
 We can accommodate vegetarian, vegan, and gluten free lunch options.
 Your guides will bring spotting scopes and binoculars for wildlife viewing.

 Join us for a winter adventure in Yellowstone National Park!